 Let's look at some of the primary differences between Graylog and ELK:

-- In ELK, kibana is used for visualisation; kibana must be put up separately from the others.
-Graylog is a complete processing and visualisation system.
-Its user interface is significantly more engaging and user friendly than Kibana's.
+- In ELK, kibana is used for visualization; kibana must be put up separately from the others.
+Graylog is a complete processing and visualization system.
+Its user interface is significantly more engaging and user-friendly than Kibana's.
 Graylog is quite powerful when it comes to log analysis.

-- To some extent, both the ELK stack and Graylog are open-source tools, allowing users to gain hands-on experience, receive continuing support, and licence all premium features.
+- To some extent, both the ELK stack and Graylog are open-source tools, allowing users to gain hands-on experience, receive continuing support, and license all premium features.

-- Graylog is a centralised system that is utilised in a variety of security applications.
-Since all data is consolidated and thus accessible from anywhere, Terabytes of data may be analysed from numerous log sources as well as multiple geographic locations.
+- Graylog is a centralized system that is utilized in a variety of security applications.
+Since all data is consolidated and thus accessible from anywhere, Terabytes of data may be analyzed from numerous log sources as well as multiple geographic locations.

 How to Choose the Right Tool?